 Since then hundreds of people have been named Points of Light by the Prime Minister, highlighting an enormous array of innovative and inspirational volunteering across the length and breadth of Britain.

 Doing everything from tackling knife crime, to supporting families of dementia patients, our UK Points of Light are fundraising, awareness raising, problem solving heroes who all had an idea they decided to make a reality.
-Their actions have changed lives and their stories are can inspire thousands more to get involved or start their own initiatives.
+Their actions have changed lives and their stories can inspire thousands more to get involved or start their own initiatives.

 Find out more about our UK Points of Light.